CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 1. The screen gets displayed showing all the record entries of the required type.

-1. Click on any entry to see it in more details.
+1. Click on any entry to see it in more detail.

     ![](./media/audit-details.png)

-1. If you want to download the results as a report to your local system, select **Export** on the top of the Audit search results page and choose **Downloads file**.
+1. If you want to download the results as a report to your local system, select **Export** at the top of the Audit search results page and choose **Download file**.

     ![](./media/audit-search-export.png)

 ## Task 6: Using Content Search in Microsoft 365 Copilot

-You can use the Content search eDiscovery tool in the **Microsoft Purview compliance portal** to search for in-place content such as email, documents, and instant messaging conversations including the responses with **M365 Copilot** in your organization.
+You can use the Content search eDiscovery tool in the **Microsoft Purview compliance portal** to search for in-place content such as email, documents, and instant messaging conversations, including the responses with **M365 Copilot** in your organization.

 After you run a search, the number of content locations and an estimated number of search results are displayed on the search flyout page.
 You can quickly view statistics, such as the content locations that have the most items that match the search query.
 After you run a search, you can preview the results or export them to a local computer.